BIGboss248/Choclatey/README.md

 ## Starship

 For starship formatting to apply you need to install starship and nerdfont symbols change the font to nerdfont symbols

+## Razer workshop GameDog

+Software for custom chroma effects in Dota2

+This one is not awailble via winget download and install manually from [GameDog chroma shop page](https://www.razer.com/chroma-workshop#--all--look--YWRyaWFuJTIwYnJldHRzY2huZWlkZXIvZ2FtZWRvZw_-__-_)